На русском языке

 ~ V_{gd} = \sqrt {\frac { G M_{pg} }{R_{gd}}} .

 Table 4 shows that ~R_{gd} = 22 Mpc, which is much more than the ordinary distances between galaxies.
-At the same time the velocity of orbital rotation of a dwarf galaxy ~V_{gd} is too little compared with the ordinary velocities of galaxies.
+At the same time, orbital rotation speed of dwarf galaxy ~V_{{gd}} is too small compared to usual velocities of galaxies.

 ~ E_g = M_{pg} {C}^2_g = \frac {\delta G {M}^2_{pg}}{2R_g} ,